black-sliver/evermizer/README.txt

     Randomize ingredient requirements
     Scales with difficulty
     Goes crazy with chaos
-  Boss dropamizer: randomiz what each boss drops and
+  Boss dropamizer: randomize what each boss drops and
     Horace will not steal your DEs
     Thraxx will always drop a weapon for now
     Bridges in pyramid won't collapse